Inside Lincoln - top things to do

 Lincoln’s got more going on than just sausages.
 Clamber up Steep Hill, breathe in the historic, Hollywood-starring cathedral, or fall in love with the quirky shops.
-Be inspired with Virgin’s pick of the sights, shops and grub.Book a train to Lincoln
+Be inspired by our pick of the sights, shops and grub.Book a train to Lincoln

 Need inspiration?
 What to see